neonsecret/animatediff-cli/README.md

 # animatediff
 [![pre-commit.ci status](https://results.pre-commit.ci/badge/github/neggles/animatediff-cli/main.svg)](https://results.pre-commit.ci/latest/github/neggles/animatediff-cli/main)

-animatediff refactor, ~~because I can.~~ with significantly lower VRAM usage.
+animatediff refactor cli with significantly lower VRAM usage.

 Also, **infinite generation length support!** yay!

-# LoRA loading is ABSOLUTELY NOT IMPLEMENTED YET!
+### LoRA loading is not implemented yet

 This can theoretically run on CPU, but it's not recommended.
 Should work fine on a GPU, nVidia or otherwise, but I haven't tested on non-CUDA hardware.
 Uses PyTorch 2.0 Scaled-Dot-Product Attention (aka builtin xformers) by default, but you can pass `--xformers` to force using xformers if you *really* want.

-### How To Use

-1. Lie down
-2. Try not to cry
-3. Cry a lot

-### but for real?

-Okay, fine.
-But it's still a little complicated and there's no webUI yet.

 ```sh
 git clone https://github.com/neggles/animatediff-cli